hirobanex/p5-OrePAN2-Server/README.md

 If you set your DarkPAN url in options([cpanm](http://search.cpan.org/perldoc?cpanm) --mirror, [carton](http://search.cpan.org/perldoc?carton)  PERL\_CARTON\_MIRROR), you can easily install and manage your modules in your project.

+You should set up DarkPAN in private space.
+If you upload your modules to DarkPAN setted on public space, you consider to upload your modules to cpan.

 # USAGE

 ## launch OrePAN2 server instantly